plausible/docs/docs/metrics-definitions.md

 Shows the list of countries, regions and cities your visitors are based in.

+## (Not set)

+When it is not possible to identify a specific metric such as a browser name, we will group those visits under the `(not set)` entry in our reports.
+Chances are you won't see this entry in your reports as it stands for a very tiny percentage of all traffic.

 ## Operating System

 Shows the operating systems used by your visitors.
 We show the brand of the operating system and when you click on the brand you can see the version numbers too.
 Metrics are shown as the total number of unique visitors and as a percentage of all visitors.